rpmarvell/temp_doc/ECN_and_WRED_statistics_HLD.md

 The other goal of this feature is to display these statistics only if the underlying platform supports it.
 [CLI changes](#cli-changes) section explains this in detail.
 Every platform may have unique statistics capabilities, and they change over time, and so it is important for this feature to be capability based.

 We will accomplish both the goals by adding statistics support for per-queue WRED dropped packets/bytes, per-queue ECN marked packets/bytes and per-port WRED dropped packets.
-Existing “show interface counters detailed” CLI  will be enhanced for displaying the Port level WRED statistics.
+Existing “show interface counters detailed” CLI  will be enhanced for displaying the port level WRED statistics.
 New CLI will be introduced for queue level WRED and ECN statistics.

 In this document, we will be using the term "WRED and ECN statistics" for combined statistics of per-queue WRED dropped packets/bytes, per-queue ECN marked packets/bytes and per-port WRED dropped packets.